 Whether it’s a sales conference, user conference or a one-off event for a major announcement, the keynote address remains a central and often defining element for corporate events.
 In a bustling event packed with smaller panels and guest speakers, the keynote is meant to be a nexus of cutting-edge ideas and high-profile thinkers that will set the tone for everything to come.

-While corporate event keynotes have been a staple of numerous industries for decades, the trends regarding their organization and execution have changed significantly over the years.
 Setting a prominent industry thought-leader in front of a podium in a packed auditorium may have been standard practice in years past, but media consumption and event attendee habits have all evolved as we enter an information- and content-rich digital culture.
 Even the most fascinating ideas can be rendered bland and uninspiring if the keynote isn’t tuned in to how audiences prefer to be delivered information.

 Mal explained that young companies’ user conferences rely on much more than their lineups of speakers to build connections with customers.
 Interactive sessions and opportunities to converse in more relaxed settings may help prevent the event from feeling like too much of a “commercial” for the company’s services.